 Classroom Tip: These are wonderful short activities perfect for use with small reading groups.

-Beyond Book Reports: 50 Totally Terrific Literature Response Activities that Develop Great Readers and Writers by Michelle O'Brien-Palmer
+Beyond Book Reports: 50 Totally Terrific Literature Response Activities That Develop Great Readers and Writers

 This collection of creative "read and respond" activities goes way beyond book reports to cultivate students' critical-thinking skills and broaden their story comprehension.
 Students can predict outcomes, retell their favorite stories, and share their personal responses to a story through paper genre pizzas, character report cards, 3-D setting maps, and more.
 Simple step-by-step directions, student samples, and ready-to-go, reproducible graphic organizers accompany each activity.